gre/developer-portal/_docs/coin/desktop-mobile.md

 ---
-title: Adding *MyCoin* to Ledger Live Desktop and Mobile
+title: To be deleted - Adding *MyCoin* to Ledger Live Desktop and Mobile
 subtitle:
 tags: [lld, llm]
 category: Blockchain Support